-I held off for 6+ years and 3000+ Quora answers on writing a post on Board Meetings.
+I held off for many years on writing a post on Board Meetings.

 Why?
 Because every investor in the world writes lengthy posts on How to Have a Great Board Meeting.
 How to Have a Great Pre-Board Meeting.
 How to Have a Great Board Meeting Week.
 Etc. etc. etc. etc.